Minimum bottleneck spanning tree: Undirected graphs

 In an undirected graph G(V, E) and a function w : E → R, let S be the set of all spanning trees Ti.
 Let B(Ti) be the maximum weight edge for any spanning tree Ti.
 We define subset of minimum bottleneck spanning trees S′ such that for every T_{j} ∈ S′ and T_{k} ∈ S we have B(T_{j}) ≤ B(T_{k}) for all i and k.

-The graph on the right is an example of MBST, the red edges in the graph form a MBST of G(V, E).
+The graph on the right is an example of MBST, the red edges in the graph form an MBST of G(V, E).

 Directed graphs

 An arborescence of graph G is a directed tree of G which contains a directed path from a specified node L to each node of a subset V′ of V \.
 Node L is called the root of arborescence.
 An arborescence is a spanning arborescence if V′ = V \.
 MBST in this case is a spanning arborescence with the minimum bottleneck edge.
 An MBST in this case is called a Minimum Bottleneck Spanning Arborescence (MBSA).

-The graph on the right is an example of MBSA, the red edges in the graph form a MBSA of G(V, E).
+The graph on the right is an example of MBSA, the red edges in the graph form an MBSA of G(V, E).